Lizard

 - 0 % negative mentions

-“The music is actually quite good.”
+“The only exception here is the music, which is actually quite good.”

-- story3 mentions
+- story6 mentions

-- 67 % negative mentions
+- 0 % positive mentions

 “There is no story to be found here, and that's not necessarily a bad thing.”

-“Virtually every NES game of this type consisted of one simple, non-complex plot point: 'you are the protagonist, stop the antagonist from doing antagonistic things.'
-So as a matter of personal taste, I really think this is one of the strong points of the game.”
+“Virtually every NES game of this type consisted of one simple, non-complex plot point: 'You are the protagonist, stop the antagonist from doing antagonistic things.'
+So, as a matter of personal taste, I really think this is one of the strong points of the game.”

-- atmosphere2 mentions
+- atmosphere4 mentions

 - 50 % positive mentions